generationtech/rust-RustyToolbox/README.md

 #### Config:

 Commands can be executed using command-line options or read from a config file.
-Default is to read from `rustytoolbox.conf` in current directory.
+Default is to read from `rustytoolbox.json` in current directory.
 When used by rustynail, if the config file is changed while the program is running, it'll re-read the config and adjust operation as needed.
 In the startup case, any options given on the command-line will override settings in the config file.